ORNL/cpp-proposals-pub/batched_blas/batched_blas.md

 if they do not, the function will use ("broadcast") the same input argument for all the output arguments in the batch.

-# Why we should extend support to batched linear algebra
+## Why we should extend support to batched linear algebra

-1. Many applications need to solve

-1. Essential for performance of many small linear algebra problems

-2. High-performance implementation is not just a parallel loop over non-batched function calls
+High-performance implementation is not just a parallel loop over non-batched function calls.

 SIMD interleaved layout -- even if nested C++17 parallel algorithms worked perfectly, they could not optimize this case, because the layout crosses multiple independent problems.